 Traditional teriyaki sauce typically consists of a few key ingredients that create its signature sweet and savory flavor.
 Here are the common ingredients used in traditional teriyaki sauce recipes:

-- Soy Sauce: Soy sauce is the base ingredient in teriyaki sauce, providing the savory umami flavor.
+- Soy Sauce: Soy sauce is the base ingredient in teriyaki sauce, providing a savory umami flavor.
 It is typically made from fermented soybeans and wheat.

 - Mirin: Mirin is a sweet Japanese rice wine that adds a subtle sweetness and depth of flavor to the sauce.
 It helps to balance the saltiness of the soy sauce.